-We also did our beginning sounds colouring page.
-He is more willing to colour pictures in, and I think that’s partly because he’s using crayons instead of pencils 🙂
+We also did our beginning sounds coloring page.
+He is more willing to color in, and I think that’s partly because he’s using crayons instead of pencils 🙂

 Uppercase letter E tracing using the printables from The Measured Mom.

-Here is my lil’ man working on his Preschool Letter of the Week E Number Puzzle.
-I have started putting adhesive magnets on the back of each strip and use them in a baking try; Filip was getting frustrated with them at the start because the strips kept moving out of place but the magnets on the back really help to keep them in place .
+Here is my lil’ man working on his Preschool Letter of the Week E Puzzle.
+I have started putting adhesive magnets on the back of each strip and use them in a baking try; Filip was getting frustrated with them at the start because the strips kept moving out of place but the magnets on the back really help to keep them in place.